xvxx/dino/README.txt

 === HOW IT WORKS =====================================================

-Internally, Dino is organized into three parts: compiler, virtual machine, and tools, with the `dino` command line program serving as the primary means of interacting with the suite.
+Internally, Dino is organized into three parts: compiler, virtual machine, and tooling, with the `dino` command line program serving as the primary means of interacting with the suite.

-The compiler convert LDPL source code to Dino bytecode by first lexing and parsing the source code, then translating it to Dino assembly, then finally the assembling Dino bytecode.
-The virtual machine loads bytecode into its memory then performs each instruction, just like your old Nintendo.
-Tooling includes the `dino` command line program for running LDPL programs and using the compiler suite, the REPL, and `dino dis` for displaying / disassembling dinocode.
+The architecture is pretty standard: Dino's compiler converts LDPL source code into bytecode using a lexer, a parser, a code generator, and an assembler.
+The virtual machine then loads that bytecode into its memory and performs each instruction one by one, just like your old Nintendo.
+The tooling is just the `dino` command line program that drives the compiler suite.

-The classic bytecode/VM architecture means Dino could (with changes) support languages other than LDPL in the future, but for now it's focused on supporting the full LDPL 3.0.4 specification on Linux, MacOS, Windows, WebAssembly, and Raspberry Pi.
+The traditional bytecode/VM architecture means Dino could (with a few changes) support languages other than LDPL in the future, but for now it's focused on supporting the full LDPL 3.0.5 specification on Linux, MacOS, Windows, WebAssembly, and Raspberry Pi.

 === BASIC USAGE ======================================================